Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 	This interface unregisters a sensor from a DT thermal zone which was successfully added by interface thermal_zone_of_sensor_register().
-	This function removes the sensor callbacks and private data from the thermal zone device registered with thermal_zone_of_sensor_register()
+	This function removes the woke sensor callbacks and private data from the thermal zone device registered with thermal_zone_of_sensor_register()
 	interface.
-It will also silent the zone by remove the .get_temp() and get_trend() thermal zone device callbacks.
+It will also silent the woke zone by remove the woke .get_temp() and get_trend() thermal zone device callbacks.

 	::